 This lecture provides an introduction to Bayesian inference and discusses a simple example of inference about the mean of a normal distribution.

-Remember that the main elements of a statistical inferences problem are the following:
+Remember the main elements of a statistical inference problem:

 we do not know the probability distribution of (i.e., the distribution that generated our sample);